Martín Quezada

-Martín J. Quezada is a former Democratic member of the Arizona Senate serving from 2015 to 2023.
+Martín J. Quezada (born May 16, 1977) is an American politician who was a Democratic member of the Arizona Senate serving from 2015 to 2023.
 He is also a member of the Pendergast Elementary School District Governing Board, serving since 2011.
 He was previously a member of the Arizona House of Representatives from 2013 to 2015.
 Quezada is also an attorney in private practice, and has served his community in a number of different roles.
 He previously served as a research analyst and policy adviser to the Arizona state house Democratic caucus.

 On September 30, 2021, Martin Quezada entered the 2022 election for State Treasurer of Arizona, but lost the general election to incumbent Treasurer Kimberly Yee.